ELISA characterization and coverage analysis

 - ELISA-MS™ analysis of selected HCP antibodies using a harvest sample.

-- LC-MS-based HCP analysis of harvest sample, mock sample, and/or drug substance (DS) sample.
+- LC-MS-based HCP analysis of harvest, mock, and/or drug substance (DS) samples.

 Results